Perlin (PERL) Price Hits $0.0671 on Exchanges

 Buying and Selling Perlin

-It is usually not currently possible to purchase alternative cryptocurrencies such as Perlin directly using US dollars.
-Investors seeking to trade Perlin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Perlin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Perlin directly using U.S. dollars.
+Investors seeking to trade Perlin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Perlin using one of the aforementioned exchanges.

 Receive News & Updates for Perlin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Perlin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.